-- ► National Institute for Occupational Safety and Health - ► Environmental Protection Agency - Occupational Safety and Health Administration (Administración de la seguridad y salud laborales) - Occupational Safety and Health Administration - ► National Telecommunications and Information Administration
+- ► National Institute for Occupational Safety and Health - Environmental Protection Agency - Occupational Safety and Health Administration (Administración de la seguridad y salud laborales) - Occupational Safety and Health Administration - National Telecommunications and Information Administration

-The National Institutes of Health participates in some interagency working group activities, as well
+The National Institutes of Health participates in some interagency working group activities, as well.

-The FDA shares regulatory responsibilities for wireless phones with the Federal Communications Commission (FCC).
-All phones that are sold in the United States must comply with FCC safety guidelines that limit RF exposure.
+The FDA shares regulatory responsibilities for wireless phones with the Federal Communications Commission (FCC), All phones that are sold in the United States must comply with FCC safety quidelines that limit RF exposure.
 The FCC relies on the FDA and other health agencies for safety questions about wireless phones.
 The FCC also regulates the base stations that the wireless phone networks rely upon.
 While these base stations operate at higher power than do the wireless phones themselves, the RF exposures that people get from these base stations are typically thousands of times lower than those they can get from wireless phones.
-Base stations are thus not the subject of the safety questions discussed in this document.
+Base stations are thus not the subject of the safety questions discussed in this document developed with the advice of the FDA and other federal health and safety agencies.
+When the phone is located at greater distances from the user, the exposure to RF is drastically lower because a person's RF exposure decreases rapidly with increasing distance from the source.
+The so-called 'cordless phones,' which have a base unit connected to the telephone wiring in a house, typically operate at far lower power levels, and thus produce RF exposures far below the FCC safety limits.